isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: Does the guest limit for in-person solemnizations include the interpreter?
     content: |
       No, the guest limit excludes the interpreter, Licensed Solemnizer, and vendors  engaged to provide authorised services for the solemnization (kept to a minimum).

-  - title: Do we need to practise safe distancing and safe management during the solemnization?
-    content: |
-      Yes, safe management measures must be in place for the solemnizations.

-      **Places of residence**

-      As of 26 Jan 2021, an individual must not permit to enter or remain in his or her place of residence more than 8 visitors on any single day.
-An exception is made for home solemnizations which are subject to the following limits:

-      For solemnization ceremonies held in places of residence, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 8 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
-This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
-For example, if there are 6 persons currently living in your household, the 6 residents and an additional 8 visitors can attend a solemnization in your home.
-The total of 14 persons counts the wedding couple but excludes the solemnizer and vendors.
-Or if you live alone, you and 9 other persons, including the wedding couple, can attend a solemnization in your home, excluding the solemnizer and vendors.

-      However, if a place of residence has 8 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>5</sup>.

-      **External venues**

-      For solemnizations held at other external venues, couples can have up to (a) 100 attendees (without PET), or (b) 250 persons (with PET), or the safe capacity of the venue, whichever is lower.
-For solemnizations involving between 101-250 attendees, PET is required for the wedding couple only.
-The caps exclude the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
-If couples have more than 20 guests, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to eight people for the remaining guests.
-At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.

-      If the total number of attendees is between 50 to 100 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
-All attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
-An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.

-      All attendees should also check their temperature and that they are feeling well before they attend your solemnization.
-For contact tracing purposes, you must inform your Licensed Solemnizer of the names of the attendees and vendors engaged to provide authorised services for the solemnization, and keep the attendance record for 14 days after your solemnization.
-For solemnizations in external venues (i.e. besides home and ROM/M Building), all guests must also check in and out via SafeEntry, and download and activate the TraceTogether app before attending the solemnization.

-      <sup>5</sup> If the place of residence has, for instance, 5 visitors attending the home solemnization (as guests or vendors), the individual may accept 3 more visitors to his or her place of residence on the same day.

   - title: Can the bride and groom remove face masks for the solemnization ceremony?
 Can the bride and groom use face shields in place of face masks?
 Can the rest of the attendees be unmasked for photo-taking?
     content: |